4 Must-Read Atelier Art Books for Newbies

 Please note this post contains affiliate links.
 You can read our policy on affiliate links here.

 To be clear, ALL of Juliette’s books are worth reading, but this is my favorite for introducing art teachers to the concept of atelier training.
-The book follows a series of approachable drawing exercises from simple lines all the way through to more complex tasks.
+This atelier book follows a series of approachable drawing exercises from simple lines all the way through to more complex tasks.

-This is one of the most recommended books in every atelier I have trained in or visited.
+This is one of the most recommended atelier books I know of.
 It is mandatory reading for first year students in many ateliers, and for a good reason.
-This book gives a detailed overview of drawing techniques, atelier vocabulary, and applications of a wide variety of visual concepts.
+This atelier book gives a detailed overview of drawing techniques, atelier vocabulary, and applications of a wide variety of visual concepts.

 Learning how to turn form (shade) can be a confusing and challenging process.
-It becomes much easier, however, if you understand the underlying concepts of how light works and why, which is what this book lays out in a clearly understandable way.
+It becomes much easier, however, if you understand the underlying concepts of how light works and why, which is what this atelier book lays out in a clearly understandable way.
 If you are struggling with shading, this book will help you.

 Once upon a time in France, one of the most highly regarded artists of his age, Gérôme, bemoaned the fact that students were coming into his atelier with drawing skills below what he thought they should have.
 So, he started putting together a national drawing curriculum made up of drawing plates that would be widely distributed throughout the country.

 These lithographs became the bedrock of much 19th century drawing education and are still incredibly useful today for learning atelier drawing skills.
 In fact, these plates are so important that I made an entire free Bargue Drawing Course on YouTube teaching you how to copy them correctly and extract the most drawing knowledge out of them in the process.

-This book includes the full selection of Bargue plates and is a must-have for students pursuing atelier training, especially if you are trying to go it alone.
+This atelier book includes the full selection of Bargue plates and is a must-have for students pursuing atelier training, especially if you are trying to go it alone.
 I am often asked by students what they can do to learn realistic drawing skills if they can’t attend an atelier, and my answer is always to get this book and copy as many plates, correctly, as you can.